ophian/ophian.github.io/_posts/2022-10-02-Serendipity-Styx-4.0-beta1-released.md

   - Generate strong random & secure password suggestions for user forms
   - Fixed some bugs and made improvements in the workflow behaviour
   - Update some assets and bundled libs, eg Smarty
-  - Improved the import class and specific importers to match changed user passwort hashing since S9y 1.5 and on
+  - Improved the import class and specific importers to match changed user password hashing since S9y 1.5 and on
   - Removed and upgraded importers
   - Improved Plain Text comments for now used HTML comments on elder blogs
   - Update some lang description constants